edwylugo/BookSeeker-iOS/README.md

 ## Follow the instructions to run the project. ##
 1. Clone the repository using Sourcetree or GitHub Desktop
 2. Run via finish and locate the project folder and install the pods
-3. Run carthage update
-4. Install Xcode 11.5
+3. Install Xcode 11.5
-5. Open Xcode, click on 'Open ... and select the BookSeeker.xcworkspace project.
+4. Open Xcode, click on 'Open ... and select the BookSeeker.xcworkspace project.
-6. Run the app.
+5. Run the app.
 Click 'Run'.

 ### Construction Technician ###